AB-Engineering/msp-firmware/README.md

 ## Flashing from binary releases (Windows instructions):

 1. Connect the ESP32 board to a USB port on your PC.
-Check that it's been detected correctly: it should appear as "Silicon Labs CP210x USB to UART Bridge (COM<number>)".
+Check that it's been detected correctly: it should appear as "Silicon Labs CP210x USB to UART Bridge (COMx)".
    If not, download the drivers manually:
 	+ for Windows 10: https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip
 	+ for older Windows versions: https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip